disrae/astro-hybrid-vercel-repro-9615/README.md

-# Hybrid render fails to find 404 on Vercel.
+# Hybrid render fails to find 404 on Vercel if pushing .vercel/ directory.